j3rrywan9/k8s-study/doc/kubernetes_in_action.md

 #### 9.2.1 Introducing ConfigMaps

-A ConfigMap is a Kubernetes API object that simply contains a list of key/value pairs.
+A `ConfigMap` is a Kubernetes API object that simply contains a list of key/value pairs.
 The values can range from short strings to large blocks of structured text that you typically find in an application configuration file.
 Pods can reference one or more of these key/value entries in the config map.
 A pod can refer to multiple config maps, and multiple pods can use the same config map.

+To keep applications Kubernetes-agnostic, they typically don't read the `ConfigMap` object via the Kubernetes REST API.
+Instead, the key/value pairs in the config map are passed to containers as environment variables or mounted as files in the container's filesystem via a `configMap` volume, as shown in the following figure.

 #### 9.2.2 Creating a ConfigMap object